 Jonathan Spivey is a classically trained American actor based in New York City.
-On Broadway, he has appeared in the Tony nominated revival of The Front Page directed by Jack O’Brien starring Nathan Lane, John Slattery, and John Goodman, as well as James Lapine’s Tony Award winning production of Act One starring Tony Shalhoub at Lincoln Center, later televised for PBS.
-He has appeared off Broadway in Summer and Smoke at Classic Stage Company, coproduced with Transport Group, and in the New York premiere of Smart Blonde at 59E59.
+On Broadway, he appeared in the Tony nominated revival of The Front Page directed by Jack O’Brien starring Nathan Lane, John Slattery, and John Goodman, as well as James Lapine’s Tony Award winning production of Act One starring Tony Shalhoub at Lincoln Center, later televised for PBS.
+He appeared off Broadway in Summer and Smoke at Classic Stage Company, coproduced with Transport Group, and in the New York premiere of Smart Blonde at 59E59.
 He voiced and provided the physicality for the character of Sonny in Rockstar Games’ Red Dead Redemption II.

 He received his Masters of Fine Arts in classical acting at The Old Globe in San Diego where he appeared in Pam MacKinnon’s critically acclaimed production of Death of a Salesman as well as As You Like It and The Tempest directed by former Royal Shakespeare Company Artistic Director Adrian Noble.
 During his graduate studies, he was awarded the Craig Nowel Fellowship for demonstration of exceptional academic promise.
 He received his Bachelor of Arts in Theatre from the University of Richmond.